SundarDong/SocialMediaFastAPIs/README.md

 h.
 Then after we create the method that will reponse the latest post that we have created in the postman.
 And after we set down the response error message which will be appear in the HTTP response time.
 After we works on the HTTP error handling process while creating post or not find the post.

 i.
-Then I have saved the request HTTP method in directory named FastAPI course folder.
+Then I have saved the request HTTP method in directory named FastAPI course folder.Now, we will create the delete the post by making the new function using the delete http method.